How To Build a Peer-to-Peer Lending Business Platform

 It should only be used as a draft.
 The design of your site should be unique and recognizable.

-Each custom use case for the platform needs to be tested to make sure everything works as it should.
+Each custom use case for the platform needs to be tested to ensure everything works as it should.
 In this case, the most attention should be paid to:

 - Security.
 The connection with the user and payment gateways must be encrypted, personal data is hidden behind seven seals, and financial gateways are closed with 1000 and 1 lock.